akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 ```
 iex> "hello, My name is #{:Anand}"
 ```
->String interpolation cna be poerforme d with variables also.
+>String interpolation can be performed with variables also.
 Using the IO.puts, we can output values of variables.

 **Atoms:** Atoms are constants whose value is the same is the name.